coyoteclan/codlinux/README.md

   ![Screenshot_2025-04-21_16-41-01](https://github.com/user-attachments/assets/144e615d-1fc0-484e-8730-213c59df2699)
 - For safety reasons, the wine prefix folder should be created **before** setting in CoDLinux
 - You can only check for updates 60 times per hour
+- Moss Assist is primitive.
+You need to close the game, start Moss capture, and then run the game with Moss Assist in CoDLinux
+- There is no plan to improve Moss Assist

 ## Todo
 - Verify the game exe (version)